Rodgerss111/Rodgerss111/README.md

 # Hi, I'm Rod

 Computer Engineering student focused on Embedded Systems and Edge AI.
-I build systems that combine firmware, hardware, and machine learning—from low-level drivers to edge AI applications.
-I enjoy designing systems where hardware and software come together to solve real-world engineering problems.
+I build intelligent embedded systems by combining firmware, hardware, and machine learning—from low-level drivers to edge AI applications.
+I'm fascinated by the intersection of hardware and embedded intelligence, and enjoy designing reliable systems that solve real-world engineering problems.

 ---